The short answer

 The best-known public search interface is crt.sh.
 Enter a domain — including a wildcard like %.example.com — and it lists every logged certificate that mentions it, with the issuing CA, validity dates, and the hostnames each one covers.
 It's a fast way to answer a genuinely useful question: has anyone been issued a certificate for my domain that I didn't request?

 For continuous coverage rather than spot checks, many certificate-monitoring services and some CAs offer CT monitoring that emails you whenever a new certificate naming your domain appears in a log.
-Pairing that with CAA records gives you both halves of the defense: CAA restricts who may issue, CT alerts you if something was issued anyway.
+Pairing that with CAA records gives you both halves of the defence: CAA restricts who may issue, CT alerts you if something was issued anyway.

 What CT does and doesn't do